Geometry of critical discrete structures: long-range percolation on the hierarchical lattice and the discrete torus: Introduction

 for a sequence of limiting random fractals $\crit_i(\lambda)$ that are described in more detail in Section~\ref{sec:1}; the topology of the convergence in \eqref{eqn:lim-add-br-go} will be specified in Section~\ref{sec:topologies}.
-The limiting sequence of spaces $\vCrit(\cdot)$ is expected to be the universal scaling limit for a host of models of random discrete structures at criticality.
-We call the models that have $\vCrit(\cdot)$ as the metric scaling limit inside the critical window members of the \erdos universality class.
-Further, as shown in \cite{addario2013scaling}, establishing the scaling limit inside the critical window is a key step in analyzing more complicated objects such as the minimal spanning tree on the giant component in the supercritical regime; see \cites{BraBulCohHavSta03,wu2006transport,braunstein2007optimal,chen2006universal} for predictions based on empirical evidence and \cites{addarioberry-sen, bhamidi-sen-heavy-tailed-mst, broutin-marckert-convex-minorant-mst} for some rigorous results.
+The limiting sequence of spaces $\vCrit(\cdot)$ is a fundamental object that is expected to be the universal scaling limit for a host of models of random discrete structures at criticality.
+Further, establishing a convergence result as in \eqref{eqn:lim-add-br-go} is intertwined with the analysis of several other probabilistic objects.
+An important example of such an object is the minimal spanning tree (MST): As shown in \cite{addario2013scaling}, establishing the scaling limit inside the critical window is a key step in analyzing the MST on the giant component in the supercritical regime; see \cites{BraBulCohHavSta03,wu2006transport,braunstein2007optimal,chen2006universal} for predictions based on empirical evidence and \cites{addario2013scaling, addarioberry-sen, bhamidi-sen-heavy-tailed-mst, broutin-marckert-convex-minorant-mst} for some rigorous results.
+We will call the models of random discrete structures that have $\vCrit(\cdot)$ as the metric scaling limit inside the critical window members of the \erdos universality class.

-\begin{rem} Although this fact is not needed in the sequel, let us mention here that the presence of strong inhomogeneity in the roles played by the different vertices can give rise to metric scaling limits different from $\vCrit(\cdot)$, thereby leading to new universality classes, and there are several results \cites{bhamidi-hofstad-sen-multiplicative, broutin-duquesne-wang, goldschmidt-conchon-stable-graph, SB-SD-vdH-SS-cm-metric-infinite-third-moment, wang-minmin-random-intersection-graphs} in the existing literature identifying such classes of limiting random metric measure spaces. \end{rem}